sasindusachintha/DSA-Terminology/Data-Structures/Tree.md

 ## Basic Terminology
 - Root - Topmost node of the tree. starting point of traversal.
 - Parent - Any node that has childern is called parent node.
+- Child - A node connected to a parent is called a child node.
+- Leaf node - Node with no children.
+- Sibling - Nodes with same parent.
+- Edge - Connection between two nodes.